DEVAIEXP/gradio_component_propertysheet/README.md

 The code snippet below is accurate in cases where the component is used as both an input and an output.

+- **As output:** Is passed, a new, updated instance of the dataclass.
+- **As input:** Should return, the dataclass instance to process.

  ```python
  def predict(